SulmanK/Blog/docs/writing/posts/recsys_overview.md

 Recommender system fairness includes user-based and item-based fairness.
 User-based fairness ensures no discrimination based on sensitive attributes, while item-based fairness ensures equal recommendation opportunities for all items.
 The cold-start and long-tail problems are examples of item-based fairness issues, with the latter also linked to exposure bias.

 ##### User-Based Fairness
 Researchers are actively exploring methods like meta-learning, adversarial training, and differential privacy to improve user-based fairness in machine learning models.
-Approaches such as Cold-Transformer aim to enhance user preference accuracy by incorporating context-based embeddings.
+Approaches such as cold-transformer aim to enhance user preference accuracy by incorporating context-based embeddings.
 These efforts highlight the significance of addressing fairness and privacy concerns to better serve under-served users. [[4]](https://dl.acm.org/doi/proceedings/10.1145/3477495)

 ##### Item-Based Fairness
 Various methods address item-based fairness in recommender systems: